 Tree Fruit - Pests and Tips

-Problems with fruit have to be the most frustrating problems of all, fruit are the whole point of the exercise and if you can't get any, then there's no point in giving the tree space in the first place.
+Problems with fruit have to be the most frustrating problems of all, fruit are the whole point of having a fruit tree and if you can't get any, then there's no point in giving it space in the first place.
 These are some of the commonest ailments that might affect a fruit tree along with tips to aid your crop.

 Q. Why do my pears or plums not do so well while my apples are fine?

 A. Pears are not as all round tough and resilient as apples.
 They don't like exposed positions, shady positions or frost pockets.
 Early flowering means that the flowers may be damaged by frost and that there are less pollinators around.
 Pears need another pollinator tree generally and there are usually less pear trees around than apple trees in neighboring gardens, so you need to provide your own.
 Pears also need more sun and fall warmth to ripen the fruit.
 A final and possibly important reason is that allowing grass to grow under a pear tree will make conditions more difficult for the tree as pears don't like competition.